-Our course in Youthwork will commence in September 2021 for 1.5 years, 3 days per week with the employer and 2 days per week in college.
+Our traineeship course in Youthwork will commence in September 2023 for 9 months (September - May), 2 days per week with the employer and 3 days per week in college.

 Young people have experienced significant challenges over the lockdowns as a result of COVID-19, where their mental health and social development has been challenged in ways never experienced before.
 Qualified, dedicated youth workers have never been more important and in as much demand to support young people through these challenging times.
 Community Development/Youth Work is a highly rewarding career.
 Individuals who choose this course should be energetic and highly motivated to make a difference.
 A voice and advocate for social change, driven to work with disadvantaged individuals and groups.